-When legitimate interest can be used and the level of granularity of privacy consent are among the open questions of the GDPR.
+When legitimate interest and performance of contract can be used and the level of granularity of privacy consent to justify data processing under the GDPR.

 What consent required under the GDPR?